By Liam Twomey at Stamford Bridge

 In this of all weeks, Oscar’s performance was always going to carry greater significance.
 Mata’s departure merely confirmed what has been crystal clear for some time: the prodigious Brazilian is the poster boy, engine room and inspiration of Mourinho’s Chelsea 2.0, the creative visionary who can be relied upon to get his hands dirty.
 Against Stoke he was nothing short of brilliant.

-Of course, that stupendous 27th-minute free-kick will linger in the mind.
-Asmir Begovic took the smallest of steps to his left yet had no cause to expect it to prove fatal.
+Of course, that stupendous 27th-minute free-kick lingers in the mind.
+Asmir Begovic took the smallest of steps to his left and had no cause to expect it to prove fatal.